Why Does My Dog’s Front Leg Shake

 Dogs often shake their legs out of excitement and joy.
 Anxiety and fear can trigger physical responses such as shaking in dogs.
 Pain, tremors, and poisoning can cause front leg shaking in puppies.
 Factors such as mistreatment, abuse, or neglect can lead to a puppy trembling out of fear.

 When excited, dogs may also shake their front legs to cool down or to calm down after a bout of hyperactivity.
-Loud noises, such as fireworks, can make puppies anxious and result in front leg shaking.
+Loud noises, such as fireworks, can make puppies anxious, shaking the front leg.
 This natural behavior allows puppies to release excess energy or stress without harm to themselves or others.

 4.Obesity